Stop 302 Redirects Hijacking Web Page PR (Page Rank)

 See more information on How to Find a Hijacker

-Hijacking Example 1 with an ID Redirect
+Example #1: ID Redirect

-If the link includes another sites URL and then your domain on the end, with some code in between, then your site is being redirected.
+If the link includes another sites URL and then your domain on the end, with some code in between, then your site may be redirected.
 Sometimes they use an ID number such as ID=4125 instead of the url to your website and then their program will attribute that number to your URL so if you see ID in the url click on it and see what happens.
 It may move so fast you can't see it, in which case you need to check a server header checker (explained below).

 Here is an example of one of these redirected URL's.
-The code before and after your URL will contain various forms of redirecting it (bogus urls are being used below with http removed so this page validates):
+The code before and after your URL will contain various forms of redirecting (bogus urls are being used below with http removed so this page validates):

 HijackersWebSiteURLgoeshere/id-codecausingRedirect goes here.?site=